Little Ralphie Parker and his family are back and this time Christmas is long over and they’re all about to embark on summer comedic adventures.

 The whole fishing subplot about Ralphie finally being taken fishing with the Old Man is meant to have some emotional payoff, but it lays there and plays more like uninspired filler.
 Never once did I remotely believe this group was a real family.

 I always felt Steenburgen had a timeless quality about her.
-Really, I think she can fit in almost any kind of story setting, period films or contemporary and she’d work fine.
+Really, I think she can fit in almost any kind of story setting.
+She can be convincing in a period or contemporary film and she’d work fine.
 She just has something timeless about her looks.
 She comes off a bit better in this.
 Steenburgen’s charm alone carries her misadventures further than it deserves.

 Mrs. Parker is excited to get a Hollywood themed China set from the local movie theater.
 But her and a theater full of woman become increasingly frustrated over the course of the summer by the excuses of the movie theater manager when they don’t receive the new promised pieces.
 As the summer drags on all the women are continuously given the same Ronald Coleman gravy boat over and over again.
 It’s probably my favorite segment out of the whole movie.